Companies that use Amplitude

 Analyzed and validated by Henley Wing Chiu

-Amplitude We detected 14,265 customers using Amplitude, 6 companies that churned or ended their trial, and 62 customers with estimated renewals in the next 3 months.
+Amplitude We detected 14,316 customers using Amplitude, 6 companies that churned, and 54 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (23%) and the most common company size is 11-50 employees (35%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date